Monitoring Amazon Web Services (AWS) with Amazon Web Services (AWS) agent

 Notes:

-• Depending on the number of monitored entities in your cloud environment, you might need to increase the maximum amount of available memory to your host agent.
-The agent memory can be increased by setting the environment variable AGENT_MAX_MEM to a value that is greater than the default value 512 MB.
-For example, to set the agent memory to 1 GB, you can set AGENT_MAX_MEM=1024mb.
+Depending on the number of monitored entities in your cloud environment, you might need to increase the maximum amount of available memory to your host agent.
+You can increase the agent memory by setting the environment variable

 Installing on EC2